nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

 ===========

 Once you have obtained the test report for your Matter component, you can apply for the certification to CSA.
-You can do this online from the `CSA Member Resources page`_ using the different Certification and Testing tools to submit the required documentation.
+You can do this online from the `CSA Matter Resource Kit`_ using the different Certification and Testing tools to submit the required documentation.

 Application requirements
 ------------------------